LibrePlan/libreplan/doc/src/user/en/09-partes.rst

    Creating a Work Report Type with Personalized Fields

-Users can configure date, resource, and order element fields to appear in the header of the report, which means they apply to the entire report, or they can be added to each of the rows.
+Users can configure date, resource, and project element fields to appear in the header of the report, which means they apply to the entire report, or they can be added to each of the rows.

 Finally, new additional text fields or tags can be added to the existing ones, in the work report header or in each line, by using the "Additional text" and "Tag type" fields, respectively.
 Users can configure the order in which these elements are to be entered in the "Management of additional fields and tags" tab.